-The Northside Wastewater Treatment Plant is located at the confluence of Bird and Mingo Creeks.
+The Northside Wastewater Treatment Plant (NSWWTP) is located at the confluence of Bird and Mingo Creeks.
 This plant can treat 42.6 mgd to advanced secondary treatment levels.
-Many of the previously identified repairs in the Northside Service Area are complete.
-Work continues on nitrification improvements.
+Many of the improvements identified in the 2012 CSSS have been completed.
+Work continues on upgrades to the NSWWTP main switchgear to maintain reliability and improve the plant's resiliency.
+Two new projects were added to the five-year CIP plan for FY22 to make needed repairs and improvements to the plant's sludge digesters.